 Advanced Placement Chemistry is equivalent to a two-semester college chemistry course.
 Topics include atomic and molecular structure, descriptive inorganic and organic chemistry, stoichiometry, thermodynamics, chemical kinetics, chemical equilibrium, electrochemistry, the chemistry of aqueous solutions, and basic techniques of qualitative analysis.
-At the completion of this course, students will be re-
+At the completion of this course, students will be required to take the Advanced Placement Exam.

-PHYSICAL SCIENCE
+PHYSICAL SCIENCE Grade Level: 9, 10, 11, 12

-Grade Level: 9, 10, 11, 12 Prerequisite: Math I
+Prerequisite: Math I